Report a crime on campus

 The Security & Fire Safety Report on the right side of this page reflects reports of criminal activity as required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the Clery Act).

 Clery Crime Statistics are reported using the definitions outlined by the Clery Act.
 These statistics represent a compilation of crime statistics from numerous Campus Security Authorities (CSAs), not just those made to the University of Texas Police at Houston (UTP-H).

-If you are a CSA and need to report a crime, please complete our online reporting form (submit via email).
+If you are a CSA or Title IX responsible authority and need to report a crime, please complete our online reporting form for CSAs and Title IX responsible authorities.

 Review the topics below to learn more about the Clery Act and crime on campus.
 If you have questions not addressed by the information on this site, please contact the professionals below.